zachliu/airflow-python-sdk/docs/DAGApi.md

 with airflow_python_sdk.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = dag_api.DAGApi(api_client)
     file_token = "file_token_example" # str | The key containing the encrypted path to the file.
-Encryption and encryption takes place only on the server side.
+Encryption and decryption take place only on the server.
 This prevents the client from reading an non-DAG file.
 This also ensures API extensibility, because the format of encrypted data may change.

     # example passing only required values which don't have defaults set
     try:
-        # Get source code using file token
+        # Get a source code
         api_response = api_instance.get_dag_source(file_token)
         pprint(api_response)
     except airflow_python_sdk.ApiException as e: